PharmEasy Blog

 The benefits of eating dark chocolate may include the following properties:

-Potential Uses of Dark Chocolate:
+Potential Uses of Dark Chocolate

 When it comes to chocolate, opt for the dark side!
 Dark chocolate contains significantly higher amounts of flavanol-rich cocoa solids compared to milk chocolate, packing a powerful punch of health benefits.
-These flavanols work their magic by supporting the production of nitric oxide in the inner lining of our blood vessels, called the endothelium.
+These flavanols work their magic by supporting the production of nitric oxide in the inner lining of our blood vessels, called the endothelium8.

 Dr. Rajeev Singh, BAMS

 When it comes to dark chocolate, aim for a minimum of 70% cocoa content or higher to maximize your intake of beneficial flavanols.
 These flavanols are key players in providing potential health advantages.
-However, do keep in mind that as the cocoa percentage increases, the flavour tends to become more bitter.
+However, do keep in mind that as the cocoa percentage increases, the flavour tends to become more bitter8.

 Dr. Ashok Pal, BAMS

-Side Effects of Dark Chocolate:
+Side Effects of Dark Chocolate

-Though there are many advantages of dark chocolate.
+There are many advantages of dark chocolate.
 It may also cause caffeine-related side effects.
 However, below are a few dark chocolate side effects:

 You must consult your doctors to get the proper treatment if you encounter such side effects.

-Precautions to Take with Dark Chocolate:
+Precautions to Take with Dark Chocolate

-Interactions with Other Drugs:
+Interactions with Other Drugs

-It may interfere with certain drugs/medicines, leading to drug interaction.3
+It may interfere with certain drugs/medicines, leading to drug interaction3.

-Therefore, you should avoid eating dark chocolate with any medicine and if any complications arise, consult with doctors.
+Therefore, you should avoid eating dark chocolate with any medicine, and if any complications arise, consult with doctors.

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

 What is dark chocolate?

 Dark chocolate is a sweet, extra-dark food item with a bittersweet taste.
-Dark chocolate is made from Theobroma cacao seeds by adding cocoa butter (fat) and sugar to the roasted and ground cocoa with less or no milk.
-1,2
+Dark chocolate is made from Theobroma cacao seeds by adding cocoa butter (fat) and sugar to the roasted and ground cocoa with less or no milk1,2.

 What are the disadvantages of dark chocolate for pregnant women?

 Dark chocolate contains caffeine which may affect pregnant women and the baby in the womb.
-Therefore, pregnant women are not recommended to have dark chocolate.3
+Therefore, pregnant women are not recommended to have dark chocolate3.

 What are the side effects of eating dark chocolate?

 The dark chocolate side effects may be associated with caffeine.
-It may cause sleeplessness, nervousness, increased urination, fast heartbeat, skin allergies, migraine and headache, nausea, and stomach problems like gas and constipation.3
+It may cause sleeplessness, nervousness, increased urination, fast heartbeat, skin allergies, migraine and headache, nausea, and stomach problems like gas and constipation3.

 What are the vitamins of dark chocolate?

-Dark chocolate vitamins may include vitamins like A, K, E, B12, B6, B5, B3, B2 and B1.4
+Dark chocolate vitamins may include vitamins like A, K, E, B12, B6, B5, B3, B2 and B4.

 What is the percentage of cocoa present in dark chocolate?

-Dark chocolate contains around 70-99% pure cocoa solids, butter, and sugar.1
+Dark chocolate contains around 70-99% pure cocoa solids, butter, and sugar1.

 2. Patel N, Jayswal S, Maitreya B, Nirali Patel.
 Dark chocolate: Consumption for human health.
 Journal of Pharmacognosy and Phytochemistry.
 2019;8(3):2887–90.
 Available from: https://www.phytojournal.com/archives/2019/vol8issue3/PartAO/8-2-565-157.pdf